Upcoming CHICAGO-AREA Day TRIPS

 Sunday, May 19, 2024 Glacial Park — McHenry County Guide: Lisa Maier *Trip full!
 Glacial Park is one of the best locations in McHenry County for spring migration.
 The oak woodlands can be teeming with migrant warblers, vireos, and tanagers, while the pristine marsh can hold Sora, lingering ducks, and if we’re lucky, Yellow-headed Blackbird and Black Tern.
 Surrounding prairie and savannah habitat is excellent for Henslow’s Sparrow, and Orchard Oriole, and if water levels are low, a few spots can be good for shorebirds.

-Thursday, May 23, 2024 Illinois Beach State Park & Spring Bluff Forest Preserve — Lake County Guide: Adam Sell *Only three spaces left!
+Thursday, May 23, 2024 Illinois Beach State Park & Spring Bluff Forest Preserve — Lake County Guide: Adam Sell *Trip full!
 In late May, these are prime locations for migrants and specialty breeders.
 We will seek out late migrants like Yellow-bellied Flycatcher, Mourning Warbler, and Connecticut Warbler while checking good habitats for unique breeders like Yellow-breasted Chat.
 In the past, other good birds seen at this time of year include King Rail, White-eyed Vireo, and Prairie Warbler.
 Spring Bluff has a nice overlook to check for waterfowl and Sandhill Cranes.
 If we are lucky, an endangered Blanding’s Turtle could be around, too!

 Saturday, May 25, 2024 Tinley Creek - Cook County Guide: Stephanie Beilke The Tinley Creek area is very popular thanks to its mixture of savanna, open prairie, and woodlands.
 In late spring, it’s perfect for seeking out breeding birds like Sora, Sedge Wren, Henslow’s Sparrow, Grasshopper Sparrow, and Bobolink.
 In the woods, late migrants like Yellow-bellied Flycatcher, and Canada Warbler can be found.